takudzwa1998/audit_log_service/README.md

 to give the file executable status.

-**Testing the solution using CURL**
+## **Testing the solution using CURL** ##

 No curl command will successfully access the server if it is not sent with Authorisation headers.
 The user tokens can be added in to *tokens.json*.
 The default tokens are saved in tokens.json, and each user can use thier predetermined token to access the server.
-The word "token" on the below commands is to be replaced by each user token
+The word "token" on the below commands is to be replaced by each user token.

 * *Home Page* : curl -H "Authorization: Bearer token" http://127.0.0.1:8080